gtheler/2021-presentation/README.md

  * First make it work, then optimize
    - \ruleof{optimization}
  * Premature optimization is the root of all evil
-   - Optimization: TO-DO
+   - Optimization: \todo
-   - Parallelization: TO-DO
+   - Parallelization: \todo
-   - Comparison: TO-DO
+   - Comparison: \todo
  * Linear solvers
    - Direct solver MUMPS
      - Robust but not scalable